zlatanvasovic/hackwork/README.md

 `$_header` is array of HTTP headers.
 You can use headers with `$_header['status-number']`.

-## Directory organization
+## Directory structure

-Hackwork projects should have simple directory organization.
+Hackwork projects should have simple directory structure.

 ```
 .